Put down the chicken sandwich, Chick-fil-A is back in the dog house.

 “The Bible is clear in teaching on sexual sin including sex outside of marriage and homosexual acts,” the statement reads.
 “Neither heterosexual sex outside of marriage nor any homosexual act constitute an alternative lifestyle acceptable to God.”

 By signing the statement, applicants indicate that they “understand that if I am found being involved in a lifestyle that does not conform to the FCA’s Sexual Purity Statement…that it means that I will need to step down from my leadership position.”

 The restaurant chain also donated more than $200,000 to the Paul Anderson Youth Home, a “Christian residential home for troubled youth” that “recreates healthy homes through enduring relationships, routines, and tough love.”

 Along with providing a residential service focused on boys and young men struggling with addiction, the Georgia-based group also advocates for a Christian vision of parenting.
 This vision includes the belief that “sexual, physical, and mental abuse of children, mostly in the alleged ‘safety’ of their own homes has produced all kinds of evil throughout the culture to include the explosion of homosexuality in the last century.”

-Based on the public reaction following the release of the tax filing, these monetary contributions have not provoked the level of outrage of previous donations or statements.
+The disclosure of these donations have not provoked the level of outrage of previous donations.
 Outside of a few articles, the coverage and reaction to the news has been muted, especially in comparison to Cathy’s 2012 interview.